SillyTavern/SillyTavern-Extras/README.md

 ### Load a talkinghead character
 `POST /api/talkinghead/load`
 #### **Input**
-A `FormData` with a field `"file"`.
+A `FormData` with files, with an image file in a field named `"file"`.
 The posted file should be a PNG image in RGBA format.
 Optimal resolution 512x512.
 See the [`talkinghead` README](talkinghead/README.md) for details.
 #### **Example**
 'http://localhost:5100/api/talkinghead/load'
 #### **Output**